-This project is working with people living with dementia in Glasgow and Frome, Somerset, both within care homes and those living at home.
-We run practical outdoor projects enabling people to improve their local green spaces for nature, and learn about and share their own knowledge of the local environment.
+We run hands-on projects enabling people with dementia to improve their local green spaces for nature, and to learn about and share their own knowledge of the local environment.
 This benefits the project participants, local wildlife and communities.
+Click the ‘Our Projects’ links below for more details about our work across the country.

 Recent Natural England reports, notably ‘Greening Dementia’ (2013) and ‘Is It Nice Outside?’
 (2016), highlighted the substantial benefits for those living with dementia through being outside and engaging with the natural environment, such as an overall improved sense of well-being, increased verbal expression, memory, attention, awareness and self-esteem.
 These reports also identified several barriers which can discourage people living with dementia from engaging with the outdoors, including the costs involved, the impact of risk aversion, issues with signage and a lack of confidence.